AmaterNoel/MGBRN_main/MGBRN_main/readme.txt

 R2BRN_main.py: Trains the backbone network using SL-TGE in both branches.

-MBBRN_main.py: Trains the full method proposed in our paper (MBBRN).
+MBBRN_main.py: Trains the full method proposed in our paper (MGBRN).

 MBBRN_eval.py: Performs standalone evaluation of the proposed method.